-E.14.1.1 The Crown Land - Protected Area land use designation that includes within the Municipality.
+E.13.1.1 The Crown Land - Protected Area land use designation consists of the Provincial Parks and Conservation Reserves within the Municipality.
 These include Crown Land with representative 'old growth' red and white pine sites, some watersheds containing the headwaters of rivers flowing through the wilderness park, significant wetlands, provincially significant ecological and geological features and significant recreation areas and applies to a portion of Temagami Island.
 These lands also include Provincial Parks and Conservation Reserves.